Rita was an

 and merged with a frontal wave on the 26th.
 Below is its track, provided by the National

-NWS River Forecast Centers, as well as additional reports received by the local forecast
+NWS River Forecast Centers, as well as additional reports received by the local forecast offices from

 Below is a calendar